 Of particular interest in the following quotations from the Fathers are those that speak of Mary’s immaculate nature.
 We will all one day be rendered immaculate (sinless), but Mary, as the prototypical Christian, received this grace early.
 God granted her freedom from sin to make her a fitting mother for his Son.

-Even before the terms "original sin" and "immaculate conception" had been defined, early passages imply the doctrines.
+Even before the terms “original sin” and “immaculate conception” had been defined, early passages imply the doctrines.
 Many works mention that Mary gave birth to Jesus without pain.
 But pain in childbearing is part of the penalty of original sin (Gen. 3:16).
 Thus, Mary could not have been under that penalty.
 By God’s grace, she was immaculate in anticipation of her Son’s redemptive death on the cross.
-The Church therefore describes Mary as "the most excellent fruit of redemption" (CCC 508).

 The Ascension of Isaiah

 “[T]he report concerning the child was noised abroad in Bethlehem.
 Some said, ‘The Virgin Mary has given birth before she was married two months.’
 And many said, ‘She has not given birth; the midwife has not gone up to her, and we heard no cries of pain’” (Ascension of Isaiah 11 [A.D.
 70]).

 “So the Virgin became a mother with great mercies.
 And she labored and bore the Son, but without pain, because it did not occur without purpose.
 And she did not seek a midwife, because he caused her to give life” (Odes of Solomon 19 [A.D.
 80]).